Gabsjorge/libquality_api/README.md

 For API references, check this [Swagger](https://app.swaggerhub.com/apis-docs/Gabsjorge/LibQualityAPI/1.0.0-oas3).

 ## Running Tests <a name = "running_tests"></a>
-To run tests for this project, do the following commands:
+To run tests for this project, make sure you start the development application, and then do the following commands:

 ```
 npm run test